ricky-taing/ricky-taing/README.md

 - 🖥️ I've been coding for over 5 years
 - ⏰ I’m currently working on my personal project, the Pomudoro "Rainpuff" Timer
+- 😉 Ask me about how learning Japanese and programmers are deeply connected

 <!--
 **ricky-taing/ricky-taing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.